 - 2.1 The Teddy Bear case: Clause 1 of the Bill aims to amend section 1 of the Act by omitting the reference to an adolescent person, namely a "person who is 12 years or older but under the age of 16", from the definition of "child".
-Clause 2 of the Bill aims to effect the following amendments to section 15 of the Act, dealing with statutory rape: - (a) Inserting a reference to an adolescent person in subsection (1) for purposes of clarity; - (b) decriminalising consensual sexual acts between two adolescent persons ((the proposed new subsection (1)(a)) in line with the Constitutional Court's finding;
+Clause 2 of the Bill aims to effect the following amendments to section 15 of the Act, dealing with statutory rape: - (a) Inserting a reference to an adolescent person in subsection (1) for purposes of clarity; - (b) decriminalising consensual sexual acts between two adolescent persons [the proposed new subsection (1)(a)] in line with the Constitutional Court's finding;

-- (c) decriminalising consensual sexual acts between a 16 or 17 year old person and an adolescent person where the age gap between the two persons is not more than two years ((the proposed new subsection (1)(b)); and - (d) insofar as subsection (2) is concerned, by retaining the requirement that a decision whether to prosecute a 16 or 17 year old person (where the age gap between such person and the adolescent person is more than two years) or not should be taken by the relevant Director of Public Prosecutions. - 2.2 Clause 3 of the Bill aims to amend section 16 of the Act, dealing with statutory sexual assault, in the same manner as clause 2 does in respect of section 15 of the Act.
-The proposed insertion of the two year age gap in respect of 16 or 17 persons and adolescents requires that the two year age gap defence as reflected in section 56(2)(b), should be omitted from that section.
-Clause 9 of the Bill reflects the required consequential amendment. - 2.3 Clause 11 aims to introduce a new section 69A in the Act dealing with the removal of the particulars of certain persons from the Register and the expungement of the criminal records of certain persons who have been convicted of contravening section 14 of the Sexual Offences Act, 1957 (Act No. 23 of 1957), or section 15 or 16 of the Act.
-The provision is a necessary consequence of the judgment of the Constitutional Court in the Teddy Bear case to the extent that a procedure has to be created to ensure that the particulars of adolescent children, if any, who have engaged in consensual sexual activities with their peers, are removed from the Register and that their criminal records are expunged accordingly. - 2.4 Clause 12 aims to amend the long title of the Act in order to bring it in line with the judgment of the Court and clause 13 aims to amend the index to the Act in order to reflect the heading of the proposed new section 69A. - 2.5 The J case: Clauses 4, 5 and 6 of the Bill aim to amend sections 46, 47 and 48 of the Act, respectively, in order to clarify the extent of the obligation in respect of a person whose particulars appear in the Register to disclose that fact in certain circumstances. - 2.6 Clause 7 aims to amend section 50(2) of the Act by the introduction of two new paragraphs.
-The proposed new paragraph (c) provides that the particulars of a person, who was a child at the time of the commission of the sexual offence concerned, may only be included in the National Register for Sex Offenders after- - (a) the prosecutor has made an application to the court for such an order; - (b) the court has considered a report by the probation officer referred to in section 71 of the Child Justice Act, 2008 (Act No. 75 of 2008), which deals with the probability of the person concerned committing another sexual offence against a child or a person who is mentally disabled, as the case may be, in future; and - (c) the person concerned has been given the opportunity to address the court as to why his or her particulars should not be included in the Register.
-Paragraph (c) finally provides that a court may only make an order that the person's particulars be included in the Register if the court is satisfied that substantial and compelling circumstances exist based upon the probation officer's report and any other evidence, which justify the making of such an order.
-The proposed new paragraph (d) provides that in the event that a court finds that substantial and compelling circumstances exist which justify the making of an order that the particulars of the person concerned be included in the Register, the court must enter such circumstances on the record of the proceedings. - 2.7 Clause 8 of the Bill aims to amend section 51 of the Act, which deals with the removal of the particulars of persons from the Register.
-The proposed new subsection (2A) introduces a procedure in terms of which an affected person, who was convicted of a sexual offence against a child or a person who is mentally disabled before the implementation of the Act, may apply to any court for an order that his or her particulars should be removed from the Register.
-The proposed new subsection (2A) further provides that an affected person, who was convicted of a sexual offence against a child or a person who is mentally disabled after implementation of the Act, may apply to the same court, which made the original order for the inclusion of that person's particulars in the Register, for an order to remove his or her particulars from the Register, on good cause shown.

-2.8 Clause 10 aims to amend section 67 of the Act by providing that the Minister may make regulations regarding the procedure to be followed in respect of the applications referred to in paragraph 2.2.3, should it become necessary to make such regulations.
+- (c) decriminalising consensual sexual acts between a 16 or 17 year old person and an adolescent person where the age gap between the two persons is not more than two years [the proposed new subsection (1)(b)]; and - (d) insofar as subsection (2) is concerned, by retaining the requirement that a decision whether to prosecute a 16 or 17 year old person (where the age gap between such person and the adolescent person is more than two years) or not, should be taken by the relevant Director of Public Prosecutions. - 2.2 Clause 3 of the Bill aims to amend section 16 of the Act, dealing with statutory sexual assault, in the same manner as clause 2 does in respect of section 15 of the Act.
+The proposed insertion of the two year age gap in respect of 16 or 17 year old persons and adolescents requires that the two year age gap defence as reflected in section 56(2)(b), should be omitted from that section.
+Clause 9 of the Bill reflects the required consequential amendment. - 2.3 The J case: Clauses 4, 5 and 6 of the Bill aim to amend sections 46, 47 and 48 of the Act, respectively, in order to clarify the extent of the obligation in respect of a person whose particulars appear in the Register to disclose that fact in certain circumstances. - 2.4 Clause 7 aims to amend section 50(2) of the Act by the introduction of a new paragraph (c), which will give the courts a discretion to order that the particulars of a person who was a child at the time of the commission of a sexual offence against another child or a person who is mentally disabled, may not be included in the Register.
+Such an order may only be made after the convicted person has been given the opportunity to address the court in this regard. - 2.5 Clause 8 of the Bill aims to amend section 51 of the Act, which deals with the removal of the particulars of persons from the Register.
+The proposed new subsection (2A) introduces a procedure in terms of which an affected person may apply to the same court, which made the original order for the inclusion of that person's particulars in the Register, for an order to remove his or her particulars from the Register, on good cause shown. - 2.6 Clause 10 aims to amend section 67 of the Act by providing that the Minister may make regulations regarding the procedure to be followed in respect of the applications referred to in paragraph 2.5, should it become necessary to make such regulations.